What would you do if you had to flee your house?

 Do you have an Important Document Folder?

 Two and a half years ago it was devastating fires ravaging the East Coast of Australia and now it’s floods.
-While certain politicians and conspiracy junkies scoff and wring their hands, we the people need to do what we can.
+While certain politicians and conspiracy junkies scoff, we the people need to do what we can.

 Not only for climate change but to protect our stuff.
 The stuff that’s painstaking to replace.
 We need an Important Document Folder.
 This could also be crucial if you are fleeing domestic violence.